 This intricate weaving was used to create the Bedouin bait al-shaar (tent) with various Sadu patterns used to decorate interior tent dividers.
 Camels were also often decorated with ataad (camel accessories) made of Sadu, with the woven designs adding vibrancy and colour to saddles and straps.
-Today, colourful products, from clothing to camel and horse decorations, Bedouin tents to cushions housed on the floor in a majlis (sitting place to host guests), carpets and mats, are still made.
 Traditionally, women gather in small groups to spin and weave, exchanging family news and occasionally chanting and reciting poetry.
-These gatherings are also a means by which to share the tradition: girls learn by watching, and are gradually given tasks to do, such as sorting the wool, before learning the more intricate skills involved in weaving.

 In recognition of its importance, in 2011 Sadu was added to the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.